nikhil1raghav/blog/content/books.md

 reviews = [
   { title = "Shift", review = "Good sequel to wool, you learn nanotech can be endgame for humanity's progress.
-Gave me enough closure to not read the third installment.", rating = "4"}, { title = "Wool",review = "Read this because Apple TV show wasn't moving fast.", rating = "4" }, { title = "Death's end",review = "First half is good, second half leaves a lot to desire.
-You can stop reading after 70%", rating = "3" }, { title = "Dark Forest",review = "Good story, great scale, bumpy translation", rating = "4" }, { title = "Three body problem",review = "Great Sci-fi, you'll learn how to stop scientific progress with two protons", rating = "4" }, { title = "Veronica Decides To Die",review = "I want to read all books by Coelho", rating = "4" },
-  { title = "Our trees still grow in Dehra",review = "School homework.
-Done late", rating = "3" },
-  { title = "14 years with Boss", review = "Read one chapter from it in a random NCERT book.
+Gave me enough closure to not read the third installment.", rating = "4"}, { title = "Wool", review = "Read this because Apple TV show wasn't moving fast.", rating = "4" }, { title = "Death's end", review = "First half is good, second half leaves a lot to desire.
+You can stop reading after 70%", rating = "3" }, { title = "Dark Forest", review = "Good story, great scale, bumpy translation", rating = "4" }, { title = "Three body problem", review = "Great Sci-fi, you'll learn how to stop scientific progress with two protons", rating = "4" }, { title = "Veronica Decides To Die", review = "I want to read all books by Coelho", rating = "4" }, { title = "Our trees still grow in Dehra", review = "School homework.
+Done late", rating = "3" }, { title = "14 years with Boss", review = "Read one chapter from it in a random NCERT book.
 I like learning about movies, so picked up the book.", rating = "3" }, { title = "By way of deception : Making of a Mossad officer", review = "Read this after watching Munich.
 Re-read worthy", rating = "4" }, { title = "Thoughts of a philosophical fighter pilot", review = "I was bored when I read it for the first time.
 As it is a collection of his talks, material is very redundant.", rating = "2" },